Johnston Atoll: Contamination and cleanup

-Over the years, leaks of Agent Orange as well as chemical weapon leaks in the weapon storage area occurred where caustic chemicals such as sodium hydroxide were used to mitigate toxic agents during cleanup.
-Larger spills of nerve and mustard agent within the MCD at JACADS also took place.
-Small releases of chemical weapon components from JACADS were cited by the EPA.
-Multiple studies of the Johnston Atoll environment and ecology have been conducted and the atoll is likely the most studied island in the Pacific.
+Over the years, leaks of Agent Orange, as well as chemical weapon leaks in the weapon storage area, occurred where caustic chemicals such as sodium hydroxide were used to mitigate toxic agents during cleanup.
+Larger spills of nerve and mustard agents within the MCD at JACADS also took place.
+The EPA cited small releases of chemical weapon components from JACADS.
+Multiple studies of the Johnston Atoll environment and ecology have been conducted, and the atoll is likely the most studied island in the Pacific.

-Studies at the atoll on the impact of PCB contamination in reef damselfish (Abudefduf sordidus) demonstrated that embryonic abnormalities could be used as a metric for comparing contaminated and uncontaminated areas.
+Studies at the atoll on the effect of PCB contamination in reef damselfish (Abudefduf sordidus) demonstrated that embryonic abnormalities could be used as a metric for comparing contaminated and uncontaminated areas.
 Some PCB contamination in the lagoon was traced to Coast Guard disposal practices of PCB-laden electrical transformers.

 In 1962, plutonium pollution following three failed nuclear missile launches was heaviest near the destroyed launch emplacement, in the lagoon offshore of the launch pad, and near Sand Island.
-The contaminated launch site was stripped, the debris gathered and buried in the island's 1962 expansion.
-A comprehensive radiological survey was completed in 1980 to record transuranic contamination remaining from the 1962 THOR missile aborts.
+The contaminated launch site was stripped, and the debris gathered and buried in the island's 1962 expansion.
+A comprehensive radiological survey was completed in 1980 to record transuranic contamination from the 1962 THOR missile aborts.
 The Air Force also initiated research on methods to remove dioxin contamination from soil resulting from leakage of the stored herbicide Agent Orange.
 Since then, U.S. defense authorities have surveyed the island in a series of studies.

 Contaminated structures were dismantled and isolated within the former Thor Launch Emplacement No. 1 (LE-1) as a start for the cleanup program.
-About 45,000 tons of soil contaminated with radioactive isotopes was collected and placed into a fenced area covering 24 acres on the north of the island.
-The area was known as the Radiological Control Area, and heavily contaminated with highly radioactive Plutonium.
-The Pluto Yard is on the site of the LE1 where the 1962 missile explosion occurred and also where a highly contaminated loading ramp was buried that was made for loading plutonium contaminated debris onto small boats that was dumped at sea.
+About 45,000 tons of soil contaminated with radioactive isotopes was collected and placed into a fenced area covering 24 acres on the island's north.
+The area was known as the Radiological Control Area and heavily contaminated with highly radioactive Plutonium.
+The Pluto Yard is on the site of the LE1 where the 1962 missile explosion occurred, and also where a highly contaminated loading ramp was buried that was made for loading plutonium contaminated debris onto small boats that was dumped at sea.
 Remediation included a plutonium "mining" operation called the Johnston Atoll Plutonium Contaminated Soil Cleanup Project.
-The collected radioactive soil and other debris was buried in a landfill created within the former LE-1 area from June 2002 through November 11, 2002.
+The collected radioactive soil and other debris were buried in a landfill created within the former LE-1 area from June 2002 through November 11, 2002.
 Remediation at the Radiation Control Area included the construction of a 61-centimeter-thick cap of coral sealing the landfill.
 Permanent markers were placed at each corner of the landfill to identify the landfill area.